 The Family Educational Rights and Privacy Act (FERPA) protects the privacy of educational reports for all students under federal law.
 The general principal states that records related to education are considered confidential and may not be released to third parties, including parents, without the written consent of the student.
 Protected elements of the student’s educational records include, but are not limited to, financial data, progress in courses, class scheduling, grade information, and academic disciplinary information.

 Enrolled students have the ability to authorize another person, such as a parent or guardian, to view their account by completing the appropriate form with the Registrar each semester.

 Students have the opportunity to make adjustments to their academic schedules during the Add/Drop period (the first five days of classes of each academic term).
-After the Add/Drop Period ends, if a class is dropped, tuition for that class is not prorated and a $10.00 Add/Drop fee is changed to the student account.
+After the Add/Drop Period ends, if a class is dropped, tuition for that class is not prorated and a $10.00 Add/Drop fee is charged to the student account.
 Adjustments for room and board charges are only made during the Add/Drop Period.

 A student who withdraws completely from Ohio Valley University may receive prorated charges depending on the time of withdrawal.
 Financial Aid awards are also prorated according to the timing of the withdrawal.
 The dates and percentages of charges can be viewed in our Withdrawal & Refund Policy document.

 The return by any financial institution of a dishonored payment issued to Ohio Valley University will result in the assessment of a per payment service charge of $25.00 against the issuer’s account (or against the account of the student on behalf of whom the payment was presented).
 Two or more dishonored payments may result in the requirement that all future payments to Ohio Valley University be made with guaranteed funds (cashier’s check, money order, or cash).